trustwallet/wallet-core/README.md

 ## Android

-Future Android releases will be hosted on [GitHub packages](https://github.com/trustwallet/wallet-core/packages/700258), please checkout [this guide](https://docs.github.com/en/packages/guides/configuring-gradle-for-use-with-github-packages#installing-a-package) for more details.
+Android releases are hosted on [GitHub packages](https://github.com/trustwallet/wallet-core/packages/700258), please checkout [this installation guide](https://docs.github.com/en/packages/guides/configuring-gradle-for-use-with-github-packages#installing-a-package), you need to add GitHub access token to install it.

 Add this dependency to build.gradle and run `gradle install`